‘Ideas into Practice and Words into Objects’: a research method in art

 How to write essays, or come up with ideas for art projects?

-All true knowledge exists inside people in the form of intuitive insight, but since there is too much ‘external’ noise many people stop listening to themselves.
-The following method utilises the inner knowledge in writing articles and essays, developing ideas for art works, and also constructing PhD theses.
-The first step is to come up with a topic to write about, or develop it into art work.
+All true knowledge exists inside people in the form of intuitive insight, but this insight is ‘unknown’ to the conscious mind because it is in the form of experience and emotions, and not in the form of words.
+Moreover, since there is so much ‘external’ noise around us in life, many people do not listen to themselves.
+The following method utilises the inner knowledge for conducting research and for writing articles, essays, PhD theses, or even developing ideas for art works.
+The first step is to ‘listen to yourself’ and come up with a topic to research and write about (or to develop into your art work).

 Once people are connected to their inner knowledge, the topic that they will come up with will be relevant to them – it will be what interests them most.
 By creating categories (key words) people become very specific about their chosen topic – and can use those key words to conduct literature research, which can bring up relevant results.
-This is useful when trying to by-pass the ‘information pollution’ problem where too much irrelevant, redundant, and low-value info (mostly online) makes it hard for people to find what they are looking for.
+This is useful when facing the vast amount of information, books and articles that is available.
+No-one can read all the books in the library – so how can we find only the relevant books?
+And, how can we to cope with the ‘information pollution’ problem where too many irrelevant, redundant, and low-quality articles (mostly online) make it hard for people to find what they are looking for?
+The answer is: first listen to yourself and define what interests you; then, search only for the relevant literature.

-There are seven steps, which I divide into two:
+There are seven sections to the template table, which I divide into two:

-- The first 3 steps are useful for writing short essays or creating artworks (I title it ‘Words into Objects’ process).
+– The first 3 sections are useful for writing short essays or creating artworks (I call it: ‘Words into Objects’ process).

 What to do?
 Name your topic with one to three words.
 This is the topic you will write about, or produce your art work.

 How to do?
 Focus on one thing only: ‘what interests me?’ and write it down.
-Do not think on anyone else or what they suggest.
+Do not think about anyone else or what they suggest.
+Use any of these knowledge-extraction methods.

 Time to spend?
 Spend 3 minutes or less to decide on the topic.